datastax/ruby-driver/README.md

 end
 ```

 Batches can have one of three different types: `logged`, `unlogged` or `counter`, where `logged` is the default.
-Their exact semantics are defined in the Cassandra documentation, but this is how you specify which one you want:
+Their exact semantics are defined in the [Cassandra documentation][3], but this is how you specify which one you want:

 ```ruby
 counter_statement = client.prepare("UPDATE my_counter_table SET my_counter = my_counter + ?
 WHERE id = ?")